top of page

 email icon

-After high school he worked at an outdoor youth ranch at Ricks College.
-He earned undergraduate degrees in recreation education and elementary education, and has his master’s degree in social work.
-He taught 5th grade before working in community mental health where he focused on working with youth and families in foster care.
+After high school, he worked at an outdoor youth ranch at Ricks College.
+He earned undergraduate degrees in recreation education and elementary education, and he has a master’s degree in social work.
+He taught 5th grade before working in community mental health, where he focused on youth and families in foster care.

-Mr. A finally realized a life-long dream when he saw the Cubs win a world series!
-He has an amazing wife, 4 kids, 2 dogs and 2 chickens – as well as an amazing ability to call down the worst weather Utah has ever seen every time he goes on a school overnight fieldwork.
+Mr. A finally realized a lifelong dream when he saw the Cubs win a World Series!
+He has an amazing wife, four kids, two dogs, and two chickens—along with an impressive ability to bring down the worst weather Utah has ever seen every time he goes on a school overnight field trip.

 email icon